otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/Module 02 - Django and MVT Pattern.md

 ### Task 2

 Run `makemigrations` and `migrate` for the models from task 1.
-Open the generated migration file in `studios/migrations/` and read it.
-In a short comment at the top of that file, explain in your own words what it's actually doing.
+Open the generated migration file in `studios/migrations/` and read it line by line without help.

+Then make a small change to one of your models, for example changing a field's type or its default, and run `makemigrations` again.
+Compare the new migration file against the first one.
+What did Django decide needed to change, and what did it leave alone?
+In a short comment at the top of the new migration file, explain in your own words what specifically it's doing differently from the last one, and why that change couldn't just be edited directly into the first migration file instead.

 ---